Emergency Medical Services

 The Emergency Medical Services (EMS) Program is designed to prepare students for career opportunities in pre-hospital emergency care, such as ambulance, fire department, search and rescue, law enforcement and volunteer service.
 Pre-hospital emergency care involves a wide scope of activities such as recognition and management of patients with heart disease, trauma, burns, poisoning, alcohol and drug abuse, childbirth, acute psychiatric disorders, and other medical emergencies.
 Curricula for all EMS courses are based on the National Standard Curriculum.

-The Paramedic Program will prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with or without exit points at the Emergency Medical Responder, Emergency Medical Technician, and Advanced Emergency Medical Technician levels.
+The goal of the Dixie State University Paramedic Program is to prepare competent entry-level paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with or without exit points at the emergency medical responder, emergency medical technician, and advanced emergency medical technician levels.

 The Dixie State University Emergency Medical Services Program is accredited through the Commission on Accreditation of Allied Health Education Programs (CAAHEP).